 FFS operates under the direction of the Government of Iraq, who prioritizes stabilization initiatives based on the needs of a particular location.
 Following this prioritization process, UNDP Iraq implements the rehabilitation work.
 More than 95% of this work is contracted through the local private sector which not only reduces costs, but ensures local companies rebuild their own cities with local labor.
 Contractors are selected through a competitive and transparent bidding process, and stringent project monitoring measures are applied to each project to ensure they meet specifications.

-Through FFS, UNDP Iraq has mobilized more than one billion dollars from 27 international partners, as well as the Government of Iraq.
+Through FFS, UNDP Iraq has mobilized US$1.88 billion from 29 international partners, including the Government of Iraq.

 What have we achieved so far